STRUCTURE

 A word is nothing without an action to back it.
 What is important is how it's interpreted, it's intention.

-The change in energy levels is particularly helpful with youth in the United States, where the attention span is low because of programs on television interrupted by commercials.
+The change in energy levels is helpful with youth in the United States, where the attention span is low, I believe it's because of programs on television continuously interrupted by commercials.

 You can gradually increase the time span, especially if you plan a class performance.